widgetworks/forget-me-not/README.md

 forget-me-not
 =============

-> npm/grunt project pre-flight dependency check
+> npm/bower pre-release dependency check

-Avoid accidentally releasing your project with development libraries symlinked in (e.g. through `npm link` and `bower link`).

-forget-me-not will scan the specified paths for development dependencies and return a list of symlinked directories.
+Do you like `npm link` and `bower link` for development but keep forgetting to update your libraries when you make a release?

+forget-me-not is a Grunt task that will prevent you from making a release when you've still got development libraries symlinked into your project.

-By default it assumes you are using npm and Bower and it will automatically add their paths to the list to be scanned.
+By default forget-me-not will scan your npm (node_modules) and Bower (bower_components) directories for development dependencies.
+If it finds any symlinks then forget-me-not will fail the task and list out the offending items.

+You can add extra directories to scan with the `dirs` config option.

+If you've customised your Bower components directory with a `.bowerrc` file then forget-me-not will automatically scan your custom directory - no extra configuration needed :)

 ## Installation